TensorPhobia/Snake-game/README.md

 ## ✨ Features:

 - **FPS Cap Customization**: Take control of the game's speed by adjusting the frames per second (FPS) cap.
-Ideal for larger monitors where quicker snake movement enhances gameplay.
+Ideal for larger monitors where quicker snake movement enhances gameplay, Simply adjust the source file in `src/header files/settings_module.h`.

 - **Terminal Theme Adjustment**: The game adjusts to your terminal theme, ensuring it matches your taste straight on without any additional configurations.

 - **Customization via Flags**: Customize your gaming experience by passing flags to adjust various settings according to your preferences.

 - **Theme Customization**: Want to add your own theme?
 No problem!
-Simply adjust the source files in `src/source files/theme_module.c` to append your personalized theme to the game.
+Simply adjust the source file in `src/source files/theme_module.c` to append your personalized theme to the game.

 <p align="center">
   <img src="theme1.png" alt="snake game auto detect themes" width="20%" />